chevereto/vps/README.md

 ## Install

-This is intended for existing installations.
-In this context, the bash script only downloads the application files and its dependencies.
+This is intended for existing servers, where you don't require to install the server requirements (web server, database, update packages).
+The `install.sh` bash script only downloads the application files and its dependencies.

 * Login to your VPS
 * Run the following command